This page defines the key terms for ApsaraDB for ClickHouse. Review these concepts before configuring your cluster.

 CCU

 A ClickHouse Compute Unit (CCU) is the unit for measuring and billing computing resources in an ApsaraDB for ClickHouse cluster.
-One CCU is equivalent to 1 vCPU and 4 GiB of memory.
+One CCU equals 1 vCPU and 4 GiB of memory.
 The standard billing unit is CCU per minute.

 Auto scaling of computing resources

-Autoscaling automatically adjusts the number of CCUs based on CPU and memory usage.
+Auto scaling of computing resources automatically adjusts the number of CCUs in a cluster based on CPU and memory usage.

 Auto scaling range

-The auto scaling range is the minimum and maximum number of CCUs that you can set for a cluster.
-The auto scaling feature adjusts the number of CCUs within this defined range.
+The auto scaling range defines the minimum and maximum number of CCUs for a cluster.
+The auto scaling feature keeps the CCU count within this range.

 Storage resources

 Storage resources refer to the shared storage solution used by the Enterprise Edition.
-These resources are billed on a pay-as-you-go basis.
+They are billed on a pay-as-you-go basis.